Coder-06-tech/AssestFlow/README.md

 - The backend uses Prisma with PostgreSQL and relies on migrations for schema updates.
 - Frontend UI flows are organized around reusable components and route-based pages.
 - The project structure is modular and can be extended with deeper reporting, approvals, and integration features.

----

-## License

-This project is currently distributed under the ISC license.